Rajathm1/QuizAPP/README.md

-#React Quiz App
-A Quiz Application designed to host quizzes
+A React Native Quiz Application designed to host quizzes